LumineonRL/ADS-Fall2023-Project2-ShinyApp-Group4/README.md

 ├── lib/
 ├── data/
 ├── doc/
-└── output/
 ```

-Please see each subfolder for a README file.
+Please see each subfolder for an additional README file.